-There may be an accessory power outlet located near the center of the vehicle on the lower part of the instrument panel.
+Your vehicle may have two accessory power outlets located on the lower part of the instrument panel below the climate control system and there may be one located on the rear of the center console.
 A small cap must be pulled down to access an accessory power outlet.
 When not using an outlet be sure to cover it with the protective cap.
+Notice: Leaving electrical equipment on for extended periods will drain the battery.
+Always turn off electrical equipment when not in use and do not plug in equipment that exceeds the maximum amperage rating.

-Notice: When using an accessory power outlet, maximum electrical load must not exceed 20 amps.
-Always turn off any electrical equipment when not in use.
-Leaving electrical equipment on for extended periods will drain your battery.
 Certain electrical accessories may not be compatible with the accessory power outlet and could result in blown vehicle or adapter fuses.
 If you experience a problem, see your dealer for additional information on accessory power outlets.

-Notice: Adding some electrical equipment to your vehicle can damage it or keep other things from working as they should.
-This wouldn't be covered by your warranty.
-Check with your dealer before adding electrical equipment, and never use anything that exceeds the amperage rating.
+Notice: Adding any electrical equipment to your vehicle may damage it or keep other components from working as they should.
+The repairs would not be covered by your warranty.
+Check with your dealer before adding electrical equipment.